iCandy Orange vs Peach: which iCandy pram is the best?

 Everyone knows the iCandy Peach.
 You can spot one at twenty paces.
 (You probably admired the dress sense of the parent pushing it too.)
 Billed as the ‘definitive luxury single to double pushchair’, the iCandy Peach is a design classic.

-Get 12% off the classic iCandy Peach pram right now at Amazon.
+Get a huge discount of £444 off the classic iCandy Peach pram right now at Kiddies Kingdom.
 You can attach a car seat so it has everything you need to take your baby from birth to toddlerhood and beyond.
-And it can convert to a double if 2022 brings the patter of more tiny feet!
+And it can convert to a double if 2023 brings the patter of more tiny feet!

 Weighs: 10.2kg | Suitable: Birth to 25kg